Spellhold-Studios/LongerRoad/README.md

 # The Longer Road

+by Janetta Bogatchenko

 *A Spellhold Studios mod for Baldur's Gate&nbsp;II*

-Janetta Bogatchenko

 https://www.onlinefiction.net